-I‘ve had Cloudripper, a 13K peak in the Eastern Sierras, on my list of objectives for a while.
-I finally decided it was time to do it.
+I have had Cloudripper, a 13K peak in the Eastern Sierras, on my list of objectives for a while.
+Vagabond Peak was right next to it, so I thought we might tag them both.
 I reached out to Wes, my son, and he signed up via text within five minutes and then he invited Liz, his wife.
-My daughter Courtney joined in and so did her fiance Rudy.
+My daughter Courtney joined in and so did her fiancé Rudy.
 A week later we all left after work on Friday and headed to Bishop, CA.

 I had planned to camp near the Bishop Pass Trailhead.
 The weather was clear, so I figured we’d just throw mats and sleeping bags on the ground and camp cowboy style.
 We passed through the city of Bishop at 9:30pm and headed up into the mountains.

 I saw the tag on the post that showed the campsite number.
 It was a reservation tag.
 Our campsite was reserved and paid for by someone else!